-- 1. The patients should be evaluated at least once a year about the long term outcomes of the skin tests, laboratory tests or food immunotherapy procedure. - 2.
-The centre should have detailed/specific predetermined outcomes on activities of the outpatient clinic (statistical outcomes; performance data/safety data) and provide these outcomes at least annually. - 3.
-Patient feedback as well as satisfaction should be obtained by using questionnaires - 4.
-Feedback from the physicians, nurses and allied healthcare workers should be obtained - 5.
-The centre should also define strategic targets\ in addition to descriptive analysis: these targets could be related to patient care; education and research as well as all activities under the umbrella of this outpatient clinic.
-Examples: increase the number of outpatient clinic days/Increase the number of publications on food allergy etc.
+- 1. The patients should be evaluated at least once a year about the long term outcomes of asthma and treatment side effects - 2.
+The centre should have detailed/specific predetermined outcomes on activities of the outpatient clinic (statistical outcomes; performance data/safety data) and provide these outcomes at least annually - 3.
+Patient feedback as well as satisfaction should be obtained. - 4.
+Feedback of the physicians, nurses and allied healthcare workers should be obtained - 5.
+The centre should also define strategic targets in addition to descriptive analysis: these targets could be related to patient care; education and research as well as all activities under the umbrella of this outpatient clinic.
+Examples: increase the number of outpatient clinic days/increase the number of publications on asthma please define yours

-\please define yours